 Everything you need to know and more about Flock Channels

-With your team on board Flock, you’ll see conversations brewing and ideas coming to life.
-Conversations on channels is where the real magic happens.
-Channels are armed with an amazing set of features that help you find people easily and join meaningful conversations.
+With your team using Flock, you’ll start to see conversations brewing and ideas coming to life.
+Conversations on Flock happen in Channels—where the real magic happens.
+Channels are armed with an amazing set of features that help teams find people easily and join meaningful conversations.

 What are Channels?

-In Flock, a Channel is a conversation between three or more message senders.
-You can create a channel for anything - for members working with you on a project, to plan your next team outing, or to connect with all the coffee connoisseurs in your company.
+In Flock, a Channel is a conversation about anything worth discussing—your next big project, a team outing, or to connect with all the coffee connoisseurs in your company.
 Assemble your squad by creating a channel!

 Setting Up and Finding Public Channels